-Young or older, fencing can be started at any age and at any body shape.
-Even people in wheelchair can fence – there are wheelchair fencing championships, just like the regular fencing.
+Young or older, fencing can be started at any age, and body shape.
+Even people in wheelchairs can fence – there are wheelchair fencing championships, just like the regular fencing.

-Some people take up fencing because they don’t like running on the elliptical for long hours, while fencing keeps you on the move, without even noticing.
-We had lots of children and adults that lost considerable amounts of weight, some without even trying!
+Some people take up fencing because they don’t like running on the elliptical for long, while fencing keeps you on the move without even noticing.
+Many people lose considerable amounts of weight while fencing, without even trying!